davej23/attention-mechanism-unet/README.md

 ## Releases
 + Models.zip -- Pre-trained models of U-Net and AM U-Net on Regular and Regular (Augmented) data.
 (NOT YET UP TO DATE)
 + amazon-processed.zip -- Contains folders of numpy .npy arrays of processed Large and Regular datasets.
-+ augmented-train.zip -- Augmented training data (100 augmented copies of each training example, so dataset of size 3000)